(subject to change)

 JetBlue Airways, and Double Tree Hotels

-We are thrilled to bring two big names in People Strategy back to the stage virtually to continue the conversation on elevating the role of Human Resources.
-Patty McCord (of "Netflix culture deck" fame) and Ann Rhoades (former "people" executive at JetBlue, Southwest Airlines and Doubletree Hotels) have seen first hand how making HR part of the executive strategy team can catapult organizational performance.
+We are thrilled to bring a big name in People Strategy back to the stage to continue the conversation on elevating the role of Human Resources.
+Ann Rhoades (former "people" executive at JetBlue, Southwest Airlines and Doubletree Hotels) has seen firsthand how making HR part of the executive strategy team can catapult organizational performance.

 No longer just a back-end support service responsible for administering the mundane duties of compensation, benefits, payroll, training, and onboarding, HR is the function that is best suited to unleash the power of your greatest competitive advantage: your people.

-SRC's EVP of HR Krisi Schell will facilitate this lively conversation between Patty, Ann and Jack Stack, and will explore how to get HR more involved in the strategic direction of a company, why this move tends to face push back, and what will happen to the organizations too set in their outdated ways.
+SRC's EVP of HR Krisi Schell will facilitate this lively conversation between Ann, Brendan, and Jack Stack, and will explore how to get HR more involved in the strategic direction of a company, why this move tends to face push back, and what will happen to the organizations too set in their outdated ways.

 Open-Book Management Experience (OBMx) Talks are sessions highlighting the experience of CEOs and leaders who use The Great Game of Business operating system to run their companies.